EricaLinaG/Emacsn/README.md

 Emacsn modifies  __.emacs-profiles.el__
 as you add new profile installs.
 Your profiles in ~/.emacs-profiles is a link to the one here.

-Note: _Emacsn is additive, so you can end up with duplicated definitions which need to be cleaned up.
-The most recent are at the top.
-Its generally only slightly annoying._

 ### Profiles which have an install and/or update functionalities.